pslacerda/gmx/README.md

 _Simple checkpointed Gromacs scripting framework for Python_

-There are some libraries around there that wraps gromacs commands to easy the usage (e.g. [GromacsWrapper](http://gromacswrapper.readthedocs.io/)).
-This one isn't a library, it's a framework. `gmxscript`was designed to allow non-programmers and entry level programmers to write Gromacs scripts.
+There are some libraries around there that wraps gromacs commands to easy its usage (e.g. [GromacsWrapper](http://gromacswrapper.readthedocs.io/)).
+This one isn't a library, it's a framework. `gmxscript`was designed to allow non-programmers and entry level programmers to do reproducible science with Gromacs scripts.

 ```python